jerelmiller/redux-simple-auth/README.md

 ### Built-in authenticators

 Redux Simple Auth currently ships with 1 authenticator.
-There are plans to implement authenticators as this library matures.
-For now, refer to the [custom authenticators](#implementing-a-custom-authenticator) documentation to build your own.
+There are plans to implement more authenticators as this library matures.
+Refer to the [custom authenticators](#implementing-a-custom-authenticator) documentation if you would like to build your own.

 **OAuth2 Implicit Grant (alpha)**